SinanZhao/COVID-19/README.md

 ### Intracity Travel Intensity
 Here I want to analyze the impact of COVID-19 on intracity travel intensity.
-I chose three big cities(Shanghai, Beijing, Guangzhou), three small cities (Naning, Wuxi, Guiyang) and Wuhan(the city with the most confirmed cases) to analyze.
+I chose three big cities(Shanghai, Beijing, Guangzhou), three small cities (Naning, Wuxi, Guiyang) and Wuhan(the city with the most confirmed cases) to analyze because cities chosen were more representative, which would lead to more general conclusions.
 In the first beginning, I planned to compare the intracity travel intensity before the outbreak of COVID-19 and after the outbreak.
 If the intensity decreased significantly, then I would conclude that the COVID-19 affected travel intensity.
 However, then I realized one problem: